What is good taste, good design and how to be creative

 First a side jaunt.
 I’ve tried writing this entry for several years with the usual result of having to wipe the spittle of an extended rant off the screen of the monitor -and end up with no post for my bother.
 The thing is, when people tell me “you’re so creative”, I cringe.
 If people describe me as an artist, I visibly wince*.
 This is rarely the compliment they’ve intended it to be.

 If someone is creative, it is because they are skilled.
 Becoming skilled was a lot of hard work, study and dedication and it is annoying when people confuse skill with creativity.
 Any second grader can come up an idea; ideas are a dime a pallet.
-Creativity is innate, but skills are acquired through long years of practice, trial and error and they cost.
+The capacity for creativity is innate, but skills are acquired through long years of practice, trial and error and they cost.
 Frankly, when the average person describes another as creative, the first party is rarely qualified to understand the depth of skill involved so they cannot see where skills end and creativity begins.
 As such, it could be said that being called creative is an insult or minimally, deprecatory of skills when the speaker is usually trying to convey exactly the opposite.
 Really, how many times have you seen a highly skilled person who wasn’t creative*?
 Creativity does not beget mastery but mastery begets creativity.

 Let’s start with Paul Graham’s radical idea that good design isn’t a matter of taste: